 - Roading network as a whole

 - Timaru Airport

 - Wastewater and Stormwater networks as a whole

-- Water supply networks as a whole.
+- Water supply network as a whole.

 To remove doubt, strategic assets as defined above are the assets as a whole entity and not the individual elements of that asset.
-This means that the requirements of Section 97(1)(b) of the Act are only triggered if the proposal relates to the asset as a whole or where it would materially affect the nature or operation of the asset.
+The requirements of section 97 of the LGA are only triggered if the proposal relates to the asset as a whole, or where it would materially affect the nature and operation of the asset.

-Adopted by Council 25 November 2014
+Adopted by Council February 2021